Isabella Gordon: Employment and professional associations

 While at Yale University William Thomas Calman, Keeper of Zoology at the Natural History Museum, London, offered her a post at the museum.
 She returned to the UK and in November 1928 took up the position of Assistant Keeper (2nd class) with responsibility for the Crustacea section.
 Gordon was the first woman to be appointed as a full-time permanent member of museum staff.
 In 1937 the Crustacea section was split into two parts; J.P.
 Harding took over entomostraca while Gordon managed malacostraca as Principal Scientific Officer.
 During her time at the museum she published many articles and books and identified specimens of crabs sent to her from all over the world.

-She was a fellow and council member (1950-1953) of the Linnean Society and a member of its curatorial board until her 1981.
+She was a fellow and council member (1950-1953) of the Linnean Society and a member of its curatorial board until her resignation in 1981.
 She was also a fellow of the Zoological Society.
 In 1960 she became one of the original members of the Editorial Board of the peer-reviewed journal Crustaceana.